Exod 33:7ff. Moses talks with God face to face, fasts for forty days and receives an extraordinary vision; he rewrites the Ten Commandments.

 The Way of the LORD’s Covenant

-While the giving of the Law is found at Exodus chapters 19-24, the theological commentary on it in 32-34 provides the key to the entire Book of Exodus.
+The giving of the Law is reported in Exodus chapters 19-24, but the theological commentary on it (chapters 32-34) is key to the entire Book of Exodus.
 Because the Way of the Covenant is a total way of life under God, it will touch all aspects of our existence.
 According to this way of seeing things, life in all its complexity comes radically from God and is sustained to the end also by God.
 This is exemplified in the Lord’s servant Moses, whose miracles become symbols for our own day-to-day existence.

 Moses entered the meeting tent for an encounter with the God of glory: As he entered the tent, the column of cloud would come down to its entrance while the Lord spoke with Moses face to face.
 Clearly this passage must be interpreted (for the eternal God has no “face” or vocal chords like a human being.), still the unique privilege and supreme holiness of Moses are thoroughly evident.
 Later the Book of Deuteronomy was to comment: No prophet has arisen in Israel like Moses whom the Lord knew face to face.
 He had no equal at all (Deut 34:10-11).
 We learn how Moses stayed there with the Lord for forty days and forty nights, without food or water.
 Moses’ fasting may have some relation to sin and sorrow, but it seems to be much more directly the result of deep contemplative joy.
 We too are summoned to the holy of holies within our soul, where face to face we choose God totally and reject what displeases God, until with the saints we will shine like the sun in the Father’s kingdom.